Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/8 Transversal or Soft Skills/02_Mediation-and-Community-Liaison-and-Networking.md

 ### Learning Activities

-- **Brainstorming** (20 mins): the instructor asks the learners what networking is to them, how they implement it as part of their work, what difficulties they encounter.
+- **Brainstorming** (20 mins): The instructor asks the learners what networking is to them, how they implement it as part of their work, what difficulties they encounter.
 The discussion can include: how to develop a professional network (identify individual needs, use social networks) how to go about it and what the key success factors are (try to meet lot of people, be bold, share information, take part in seminars).
-- **Presentation** (30 mins): the instructor introduces what networking is and why networking is important.
+- **Presentation** (30 mins): The instructor introduces what networking is and why networking is important.
-- **Optional activity** (15 mins): the instructor can propose to the learners the idea of building their own network.
+- **Optional activity** (15 mins): The instructor can propose to the learners the idea of building their own network.
 Discuss the key aspects of starting a network before introducing Resource 1.

 ### Materials to Prepare